rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 - Angaroni, F., Chen, K., Damiani, C., Caravagna, G., Graudenzi, A., & Ramazzotti, D. (2021).
 PMCE: efficient inference of expressive models of cancer evolution with high prognostic power.
 Bioinformatics, 38(3), 754–762. http://dx.doi.org/10.1093/bioinformatics/btab717

--  Repositories and terminology: we will often refer to HESBCN, as that is the program we use, as shown here: https://github.com/danro9685/HESBCN.
+-  Repositories and terminology: we will often refer to H-ESBCN, as that is the program we use, as shown here: https://github.com/danro9685/HESBCN.
 H-ESBCN is part of the PMCE procedure: https://github.com/BIMIB-DISCo/PMCE.

 &nbsp;